plrg-bristol/ATiPL/docs/Takeaways2.md

-# Takeaways for Week Two
+# Takeaways for Sam Week Two

 The phase distinction
   * KNOW that there are two phases of a computer program's life and what they are: